-Glencarlyn Library will host Arlington History Society President Peter Vaselopulos for a special presentation on upcoming Arlington County events to commemorate the 250th anniversary of the American Revolution.
+Glencarlyn Library will host Arlington History Society President Peter Vaselopulos for a special presentation about upcoming Arlington County events to commemorate the 250th anniversary of the American Revolution.

 Highlighting what will be a multi-month program of commemoration activities will be Arlington HistoryFest 250, a free, one-day outdoor festival that will take place on Saturday, May 9 at Kenmore Middle School.
 The History Fest will include live re-enactments, musical performances, historical storytelling, children’s activities, local food vendors, and local history of all sorts!